Graph Neural Networks for Natural Language Processing: A Survey: Graph Neural Networks

 There exists a variety of implementations of graph filter $f$ in Eq.\eqref{eq-filter}, which could be roughly categorized into spectral-based graph filters, spatial-based graph filters, attention-based graph filters and recurrent-based graph filters.
 Conceptually, the spectral-based graph filters are based on spectral graph theory while the spatial-based methods compute a node embedding using its spatially close neighbor nodes on the graph.
 Some spectral-based graph filters can be converted to spatial-based graph filters.
 The attention-based graph filters are inspired by the self-attention mechanism \citep{vaswani2017attention} to assign different attention weights to different neighbor nodes.
 Recurrent-based graph filters introduce gating mechanism, and the model parameters are shared across different GNN layers.
 Next, we will explain these four types of graph filters in detail by introducing some of their representative GNN models.

-\paragraph{Spectral-based Graph Filters} A typical example of spectral-based graph filters is Graph Convolutional Networks (GCN)~\citep{kipf2016semi}.
+\paragraph{Spectral-based Graph Filters} Inspired by graph signal processing, \citeauthor{defferrard2016convolutional} proposed a spectral graph theoretical formulation of CNNs, which generalizes CNNs to graphs and provides the same linear computational complexity and constant learning complexity as classical CNNs.
+A more typical example of spectral-based graph filters is Graph Convolutional Networks (GCN)~\citep{kipf2016semi}.
 Spectral convolution on graphs is defined as the multiplication of a signal $\mathbf{x}_i \in \mathbb{R}^n$ (a scalar for node $v_i$) with the filter $f_\mathbf{filter} = \text{diag}(\theta)$ parameterized by $\theta \in \mathbb{R}^n$ in the Fourier domain:

 where $\mathbf{U}$ is the matrix of eigenvectors of the normalized graph Laplacian ${L}={I}_n-{D}^{-\frac{1}{2}}{A}{D}^{-\frac{1}{2}}$. ${I}_n$ is the identity matrix, ${D}$ is the degree matrix and $\mathbf{\Lambda}$ is the eigenvalues of ${L}$.